glynnbird/postfdb/README.md

 - `PORT` - the port that the database's web server will listen on.
 Default 5984.
 - `READONLY` - set this to only allow read-only operations.
 Write operations will receive a 403 response.
 This is handy for configuring some nodes to point to PostgreSQL read replicas.
 - `USERNAME`/`PASSWORD` - to insist on authenticated connections, both `USERNAME`/`PASSWORD` must be set and then the server will require them to be supplied in every request using HTTP Basic Authentication.
-- `DEBUG` - when set to `postdb` the PostDB console will contain extra debugging information.
+- `DEBUG` - when set to `postfdb` the PostFDB console will contain extra debugging information.
 - `LOGGING` - the logging format.
 One of `combined`/`common`/`dev`/`short`/`tiny`/`none`.
 Default `dev`.

 ## Debugging